KaviyaGopi/PYTHON/README.md

 OUTPUT: 'WXYZ'
 ```

-if u wont specify any value for end index: default value will be considered: len(str)
+If u wont specify any value for end index: default value will be considered: len(str)

 ```
 alp[:]